+In certain groups, the ability to speak fluent Christian jargon seems to be the verification of true Christianity.
 Hundreds of thousands of well-meaning Christians talk this way because they believe it helps set them apart as God’s people.
 It’s their Christian jargon.

 What Is Jargon?

-Jargon (or inspeak) is a special set of words or phrases understood by a particular group.
+Jargon (or in-speak) is a special set of words or phrases understood by a particular group.

 Jargon is useful.
 The world could not function without jargon.
 Just about every profession has a jargon.
 Musicians, publishers, computer software developers, lawyers and accountants use jargon.
 Psychology has a separate jargon for each of its several branches.